Tayama's Personal Top 3 of Shinjuku’s ramen

 Ramen Hōsenka

-A crystal-clear chicken broth with a fragrance so delicate it makes you slow down.
-Consistently rated at the top of Shinjuku’s shoyu ramen lists by those who pay close attention to the style.
+A crystal-clear broth built on golden eye snapper (kinmedai) with a fragrance so delicate it makes you slow down.
+From the team behind Rāmen Hayashida, it’s consistently rated at the top of Shinjuku’s shoyu lists by those who pay close attention to the style.
 The kind of bowl you keep thinking about after you leave.

 Mendō Nishiki — Shinjuku Kabukicho